ilanschnell/bitarray/contributing.md

 which means that pull requests to `bitarray/_bitarray.c` will most likely be rejected.

-There may be is room improvements/additions in the `bitarray.util` module, added in the 1.2.0 release.
+There may be room for improvements/additions in the `bitarray.util` module, added in the 1.2.0 release.
 However, due to the slow release cycle of this package, it may be more practical to create your own library which depends on bitarray.
 This is completely possible, even on the C-level.
 Please